Competitive Transaction Admission in PCNs: Online Knapsack with Positive and Negative Items: Randomized Lower Bound

-For an integer $z \in [1, q]$, we define a following input subsequence, called a~\emph{positive phase of duration $z$}.
-It contains of $2 \cdot s$ items of size $2^{q-1}$, followed by $4 \cdot s$ items of size $2^{q-2}$, then by $8 \cdot s$ items of size $2^{q-3}$, and so on, up to $2^{z} \cdot s$ items of size $2^{q-z}$.
+\subparagraph*{Random inputs} For an integer $z \in [1, q]$, we define the following input subsequence, called a~\emph{positive phase of duration $z$}.
+It consists of $2 \cdot h$ items of size $2^{q-1}$, followed by $4 \cdot h$ items of size $2^{q-2}$, then by $8 \cdot h$ items of size $2^{q-3}$, and so on, up to $2^{z} \cdot h$ items of size $2^{q-z}$.
 A~\emph{negative phase of duration $z$} is defined analogously, but with negative item sizes.

 The probability distribution $\pi_n$ is defined implicitly by the following random process of generating input sequences.
 For an integer $t \in \{1, \ldots, 2 \cdot n\}$, let $z_t$ be an independently drawn random variable, such that for every $i \in \{1, \ldots, q\}$,